A MESSAGE FROM Back to NYC—Running With Purpose

 But now, I know it’s not just about finishing.
 It’s about doing it for something bigger than myself.

-The truth is, cancer is no longer rare in its reach.
+The very hard truth is, cancer is no longer rare in its reach.
 It feels like every week brings another diagnosis, another loss.
-Just in the past two weeks, two people I know have died from it.
-I see this problem growing—eerily, undeniably—and I know I’m not alone.
+When I first wrote this message, two people I know died from it in a span of just two weeks.
+I see this problem growing eerily, undeniably, and I know I’m not alone.
 Cancer will likely touch every one of us in some way, if it hasn’t already.

 Photos & Videos